 Compelling stories and fascinating tidbits entice travelers.
 For instance, at Greenleaf State Park near Braggs, the rustic lake cabins were built of native stone by the WPA.

-And then there’s the tale of the Pawnee Bathhouse and Waterpark and how it has come full circle in serving the community.
+And then there’s the tale of the Pawnee Bathhouse & Recreation Area and how it has come full circle in serving the community.
 Built in 1939 from hand-cut native sandstone with a terraced stairway and landscaping, the bathhouse had a three-acre lake for swimming.
 The project was intended to bring much-needed jobs to the area, and also to also provide recreation for Pawnee residents and the surrounding communities.
 The bathhouse and swimming hole remained popular for nearly 40 years before closing in 1978 and falling into disrepair.
-Twenty-five years later, community fundraising, a grant, and hundreds of volunteer hours brought new life to the landmark and visitors to its companion lake; the lake and a small water park reopened in 2003 to great fanfare.
+Twenty-five years later, community fundraising, a grant and hundreds of volunteer hours brought new life to the landmark and visitors to its companion lake; the lake and a small water park reopened in 2003 to great fanfare.

 Other WPA works in Oklahoma include a historic 400-seat outdoor amphitheater (one of only two of its kind left in the state) at McLain Rogers Park in Clinton; a stone building protecting Sequoyah’s Cabin in Sallisaw; a distinctively designed pool house and wall in Sayre City Park.